“…women do still get pregnant in their late 40s and

 Contraception After 55

-After aged 55, can contraception be ceased?
+After aged 55, can contraception be stopped?

 In Contraception and the Menopause the European Menopause and Andropause Society note: